 Another potential use case could be to summarise the content of your Documents folder using Claude and then ask it to create a PowerPoint presentation.

-It’s unclear when the feature will be included in a Windows 11 build, but Microsoft shared some images of File Explorer’s AI integration on Windows 11, but it looks like they’ve been taken down for some reason
+But it’s unclear when AI Agent/AI apps integration will be added to File Explorer.
+Microsoft shared some images of File Explorer’s AI integration, and I have them above, but it looks like they’ve been taken down from Microsoft’s website for some reason.

 In addition, Microsoft is testing the ‘Agentic Workspace’ that will allow AI agents to always run in the background with access to personal files or folders.